Got a minute to help? take our quick website survey >

 Your GP

 Whether you're seeking help for ADHD or a mental health problem, it's not always easy having a conversation with your doctor.
-Our Find the Words guide can help you to prepare for your appointment and talk about how you're feeling, so you can make the most of your time with them.
+Our guide to seeking help for a mental health problem can help you to prepare for your GP appointment and talk about how you're feeling, so you can make the most of your time with them.

 CBT